Docs

 ProfilesSecurity

-How profile validation works, which inputs are required, and what permissions the app expects.
+How profile validation works, which inputs are required, how multiple profiles are managed, and what security controls apply to connection handling.

 • Required and optional profile fields